These are the companies that say they'll boycott Facebook for its hate policies - Local News 8

 Dashlane

 Dashlane, which is a password manager, is also joining the boycott against Facebook.
-Dashlane CMO Joy Howard made the announcement in a blog post via the company’s website today.
+Dashlane CMO Joy Howard made the announcement in a blog post via the company’s website on Monday.

 The company has committed to pulling advertisements for at least the month of July, and Howard hints that the boycott could extend beyond that.